ArthurConmy/Automatic-Circuit-Discovery/README.md

 This is the accompanying code to the arXiv paper "Towards Automated Circuit Discovery for Mechanistic Interpretability".

 To run ACDC, see `acdc/main.py`.
-To see how we edit connections, see `notebooks/evaluating_subgraphs.py`.
-This repo is still under construction.
+To see how we edit connections, see `notebooks/evaluating_subgraphs.py`. <b>This repo is still under construction.</b>

 # Automatic Circuit Discovery